 Niacinamide is my fave skincare ingredient ever.
 If I could only ever use one skincare ingredient for the rest of my life, this is what I’d pick.
 Why?
 Niacinamide is a form of Vitamin B3 that does EVERYTHING:

 - It moisturises skin: It increases ceramides levels in the skin to strengthen your skin’s protective barrier and keeps it softer and suppler.

 - It’s soothing: It has anti-inflammatory properties that reduce irritations and even soothe rosacea.
 If you have sensitive skin, this is definitely an ingredient to add to your stash.

 - It fights free radicals: It neutralises them before they can give you wrinkles and dark spots.

 - It treats acne: While it doesn’t single-handedly fight acne, it does help reduce it.

-- It fades dark spots and brightens skin
+- It brightens skin: It fades away dark spots and reduces sallowness.

 See that last one?
 Both Vitamin C and Niacinamide can fade dark spots.
 It’s no wonder you want to use them together to speed up the process.
 So, why are you told you can’t?